Lusanco/typescript-learning/00-a-first-app/README.md

 # A First App

-**Fetch JSON - Simple TypeScript Project**: This project demonstrates how to make a network request to an external API using Axios in TypeScript.
+Simple TypeScript project that demonstrates how to make a network request to an external API using Axios in TypeScript.
 It highlights TypeScript's ability to catch errors during development, helping prevent issues from reaching runtime.

 ## Project Overview